iamankan/iamankan.github.io/README.md

 -  UniPi Merit Scholarship for Master’s Degree (Laurea Magistrale) in Computer Science A.Y.
 2021/2022 awarded by University of Pisa, Italy (Did not avail)
 -  Most Valuable Player (MVP) 2019, from Travel & Hospitality, Cognizant for outstanding performance in contributing to the Domain.
-- First position in Ideathon 2018 Hackathon in Cognizant, as a team, for making voice-powered search engine, "iSearch".
+- First position in Ideathon 2018 Hackathon in Cognizant, as a team, for making a voice-powered search engine, "iSearch".
 - The Best Project Award by Cognizant, in 2017.
-The work was pulished [Here](https://link.springer.com/article/10.1007/s00521-019-04518-w)
+The work was published [Here](https://link.springer.com/article/10.1007/s00521-019-04518-w)

 ## Contact